4nduril/tobias-barth.net/blog/source/_posts/Bundling-your-library-with-Webpack.md

 Because some libraries expose themselves differently depending on the module system that is being used, we can (and must) declare the name under which the external can be found for each of these systems. `root` denotes the name of a global accessible variable.
 Deeper explanation can be found in the [Webpack docs](https://webpack.js.org/configuration/externals/#object).

-### Problem 4: TypeScript file extensions
+### Problem 4: File extensions

-This is of course only an issue if you are writing TypeScript.
+This is of course only an issue if you are writing TypeScript or if you name files containing JSX `*.jsx` instead of `*js` (which we don't in the example library).
 Do you remember when we had to tell the Babel CLI which file extensions it should accept?
 If not, read again [about building our library](http://tobias-barth.net/blog/2019/07/Building-your-library-Part-1/).
 Now, Webpack has to find all the files we are trying to import in our code.
-And like Babel by default it looks for files with `.js` extension.
+And like Babel by default it looks for files with a `.js` extension.
 If we want Webpack to find other files as well we have to give it a list of valid extensions:

 ```jsx
 // webpack.config.js